 Principle 1: Jesus is king

 Jesus is a king, but one who is not of this world.
 When we follow the king who is not of this world our needs in this world and the next will be provided for.
-No one can have two masters, we cannot serve both God and money.
+No one can have two masters, we cannot serve both God and Money.
 The love of money is the root of all evil, yet money itself is not evil.
 Money is similar to that line about humility: “it’s not thinking less of yourself, it’s thinking of yourself less.”
 It’s not about having less money (necessarily), it’s about thinking less about money, and more about Jesus.
 As we do that he will take care of our needs.

 Principle 2: Work hard, but not all the time

 We need to work hard to provide for ourselves, our families, and those in need.
 Paul worked hard to provide for his own material needs even while preaching.
 “The one who does not work, does not eat.”
 No matter our job we can do it “as if for the Lord, not for man.”
 And yet, to sustain hard work over a lifetime we must balance it with times of rest and refreshment.
+Otherwise we are no better than Israelite slaves building pagan temples in Egypt.

 Principle 3: Your mission is not my mission

 Jesus called some to leave everything and follow him.
-Others he told to return to their home and tell people about him.
+Others he told to return to their home and tell people what they’d seen.
 The Bible has a number of examples of righteous people with power and wealth (David, Daniel, Joseph, early Christians who supported others) as well as righteous who were poor and mistreated (Jeremiah, Paul, Jesus himself).
 Others, like Job, went back and forth between wealth and poverty while remaining faithful to God.
 A corollary of this principle is that whatever your mission is, God will provide what you need to carry it out.
 For some that will mean owning a business and having some form of wealth, for others it will mean relying on others’ generosity.
 Each has its place.

 Principle 4: Give consistently